Surrender of Lord Cornwallis: Description

-The subject of this painting is the surrender of the British army at Yorktown, Virginia, in 1781, which ended the last major campaign of the Revolutionary War.
+The subject of this painting is the surrender of Lord Cornwallis' army at Yorktown, Virginia, in 1781, which ended the last major campaign of the Revolutionary War.
 The blue sky filled with dark clouds and the broken cannon suggest the battles that led to this event.
-In early September, entrenched with a force of 7,000 men, Cornwallis had hoped for rescue from the sea, but the British vessels were repelled by a French fleet.
+In early September, entrenched with a force of 7,000 men, Cornwallis had hoped for rescue from a British fleet under Thomas Graves, but Graves' fleet was defeated by the French navy at the Battle of the Chesapeake.
 Within weeks General Washington had deployed a much larger army, and his artillery bombarded the British positions in early October.
 After American and French troops overran two British strongholds, Cornwallis surrendered on October 19, 1781.

 In the center of the scene, American General Benjamin Lincoln appears mounted on a white horse.
 He extends his right hand toward the sword carried by the surrendering British officer, General Charles O'Hara, who heads the long line of troops that extends into the background.
 To the left, French officers appear standing and mounted beneath the white banner of the royal Bourbon family.
 On the right are American officers beneath the Stars and Stripes; among them are the Marquis de Lafayette and Colonel Jonathan Trumbull, the brother of the painter.
 General George Washington, riding a brown horse, stayed in the background because Cornwallis himself was not present for the surrender.
 The Comte de Rochambeau is on the left center on a brown horse.